openedx/edx-documentation/en_us/shared/exercises_tools/recommenderXBlock.rst

 Overview
 ***********

-The most common use of the Recommender is for remediation of errors and misconceptions, followed by providing additional, more advanced resources.
+The most common use of the recommender is for remediation of errors and misconceptions, followed by providing additional, more advanced resources.

-For example, if a learner is working through a physics problem, the Recommender could be used to show links to concepts used in the problem on Wikipedia, PhET, and OpenStax, as well as in the course itself.
-The Recommender can help fill complex knowledge gaps and help move learners in the right direction.
+For example, if a learner is working through a physics problem, the recommender could be used to show links to concepts used in the problem on Wikipedia, PhET, and OpenStax, as well as in the course itself.
+The recommender can help fill complex knowledge gaps and help move learners in the right direction.

-Learners and course team members can complete the following tasks with the Recommender.
+Learners and course team members can complete the following tasks with the recommender.

 * Add new resources.
 * Edit existing resources and work jointly to improve the quality of resources